Education in Karachi: Academic institutions

-At intermediate level or in Secondary Education there are many colleges in Karachi.
-In Karachi, Colleges can be classified as Science Colleges, Commerce Colleges and Arts Colleges.
-In the category of Science Colleges Adamjee Government Science College is an Intermediate Boys College.
-The college accepts student at secondary level in two fields; Pre-Engineering and Pre-Medical.
+At the intermediate level or in Secondary education, there are many colleges in Karachi.
+In Karachi, colleges can be classified as science colleges, commerce colleges and arts colleges.
+In the category of science colleges Adamjee Government Science College is an intermediate boys college.
+The college accepts students at the secondary level in two fields: pre-engineering and pre-medical.

 The University of Karachi, known as KU, is Pakistan's largest university, with a student population of 24,000 and one of the largest faculties in the world.
 It is located next to the NED University of Engineering and Technology, the country's oldest engineering institute.
 NED University stands for Nadirshaw Edulji Dinshaw University of Engineering and Technology.
 The current name was given to this institution after receiving a huge donation of "Rs.
-150,000 " from Mr. Nadirshaw Edulji Dinshaw.
+150,000 " from Mr Nadirshaw Edulji Dinshaw.
 Before this the name of this institution was "Prince of Wales Engineering College".
-At the moment the university has seven faculties and imparting education in 25 different engineering technologies.
-NED University is the only university in Karachi which has such a huge infra-structure and fully developed laboratory facilities in all 25 engineering technologies.
+At the moment the university has seven faculties and imparts education in 25 different engineering technologies.
+NED University is the only university in Karachi which has such a huge infrastructure and fully developed laboratory facilities in all 25 engineering technologies.
 It is very important to mention the name of Engr.Abul Kalam who completely transformed N.E.D University.
-Engr.
-Abul Kalam joined the N.E.D University in 1996 as a vice-chancellor and served 16 precious year as a head of the institute.
-Under his supervision N.E.D University successfully launched 25 new departments.
+Engr Abul Kalam joined the N.E.D University in 1996 as a vice-chancellor and served 16 precious years as head of the institute.
+Under his supervision N.E.D.
+University successfully launched 25 new departments.
 Previously N.E.D had only 6 departments.
 Engr.
-Abul Kalam emphasized on discipline in education and he inculcated the importance of strict discipline in teaching staff as well as in students.
+Abul Kalam emphasized on discipline in education, and he inculcated the importance of strict discipline in teaching staff as well as in students.

-Textile Institute of Pakistan (TIP) is a private university, which was established in 1994 with the co-operation of All Pakistan Textile Mills Association (APTMA).
+Textile Institute of Pakistan (TIP) is a private university which was established in 1994 with the co-operation of theAll Pakistan Textile Mills Association (APTMA).

 In the private sector, the National University of Computer and Emerging Sciences (NUCES-FAST), one of Pakistan's top universities in computer education, operates two campuses in Karachi.
 Sir Syed University of Engineering and Technology (SSUET) provides training in biomedical engineering, civil engineering, electronics engineering, telecom engineering and computer engineering.
 Dawood University of Engineering and Technology, which opened in 1962, offers degree programmes in petroleum & gas engineering, energy and environment engineering, telecommunication engineering, computer system engineering, electronic engineering, chemical engineering, industrial engineering, materials engineering and architecture.
 Karachi Institute of Economics & Technology (KIET) has two campuses in Karachi.